 The missing link in this dopamine → reward → motivation pathway are glutamate AMPA-receptors.

 Rather than boosting overall dopamine levels and hoping for the best.
 We need to encourage stimulation of glutamate AMPA-receptors to in turn, fire up dopamine neurons.
 And send dopamine on its way to the nucleus accumbens.

 We know that dopamine is critical to motivation.
 In the lab, researchers have demonstrated that without enough dopamine, rats starve themselves to death.
 Despite having access to food.[iv]

 But in our world it’s doubtful that you have problems with motivation to eat.
 Or drag yourself out of bed in the morning.
 So basic dopamine levels are likely not an issue.

 But what about changing course in an unfulfilling career?
 Or getting started on that book you want to write?
 Or plowing through boring and tedious work that’s just part of the job?

 To successfully tweak and boost motivation, you need to address the efficiency of the dopamine – motivation pathway.
 And this is where many of the racetam nootropics come to the rescue.

 Here’s a brief list of the most potent nootropics that we’ve discovered so far that will boost motivation.
-These are supplements that can influence your glutamate AMPA-receptors.
+First on this list is ensuring we have enough dopamine available because it’s an integral part of the dopamine – motivation system.
+The rest of this list of nootropics are supplements that can influence your glutamate AMPA-receptors.
 And modulate the effectiveness of the main neurotransmitters that affect the motivation pathway in your brain.